DylanMeeus/springboot_jwt_blog/_posts/2015-10-23-using-ldap-with-c-sharp.markdown

 MessageID ::= INTEGER (0 ..  maxInt)
 ```

-In the example above, we can see that an LDAP message carries a message id (an integer going from 0 to `maxInt`), an operation object (each object is defined elsewhere) and an extra field called `control` (which is defined somewhere else in the schema under `Control`).
+In the example above, we can see that an LDAP message carries a message id (an integer going from 0 to `maxInt`), an operation object (each object is defined elsewhere), and an extra field called `control` (which is defined somewhere else in the schema under `Control`).
 LDAP is defined using the same notation as the data format it uses internally.
 Behold the power of ASN.1!

 A simpler example with actual data: